-BLIS-111: LIBRARY TOUR

-Total Credit: 2 Marks: 50
+BLIS-111: Library Training/Internship Total Credit: 2 Total Marks: 50

-- To acquaint students with the functioning of different types of Libraries. - To familiarize the students with different types of sources and services available in different libraries.
+- To acquaint students with working of Libraries. - To perform various library operations. - To enable the students to provide information services in real life environment.

 Course Outcomes: After completing this course, students shall be able to: